dangaiden/blog/content/post/2020/2020-01-31-post-vmworld-europe-2019-days-1-and-2.md

-<span style="font-family: Nunito; font-size: 16px;">You can get the digital version <a href="https://www.cohesity.com/resource-assets/vTrail-Map-2019.pdf">here</a> for free!</span>
+<span >You can get the digital version <a href="https://www.cohesity.com/resource-assets/vTrail-Map-2019.pdf">here</a> for free!</span>

-<span style="font-family: Nunito; font-size: 16px;">Many people from the vCommunity as Champions delivered lots of physical copies of the vTrail Map at VMworld just to engage them in our community.</span>
+<span >Many people from the vCommunity as Champions delivered lots of physical copies of the vTrail Map at VMworld just to engage them in our community.</span>

 &nbsp;

 # **<span style="font-family: Nunito;  font-size: 32px;">1st general session</span>**

-<span style="font-family: Nunito; font-size: 16px;">Although there weren&#8217;t bigger announcements like at the VMworld US, there were some new projects and features that were announced.</span>
+<span >Although there weren&#8217;t bigger announcements like at the VMworld US, there were some new projects and features that were announced.</span>

 <span style="font-family: Nunito;"><img loading="lazy" class="alignnone wp-image-1436 size-medium_large" src="/wp-content/uploads/2020/01/VMworld_gen_ses_1-768x432.jpg" alt="" width="656" height="369" srcset="/wp-content/uploads/2020/01/VMworld_gen_ses_1-768x432.jpg 768w, /wp-content/uploads/2020/01/VMworld_gen_ses_1-300x169.jpg 300w, /wp-content/uploads/2020/01/VMworld_gen_ses_1.jpg 1000w" sizes="(max-width: 656px) 100vw, 656px" /></span>

-<span style="font-family: Nunito; font-size: 16px;">Day 1 (Now talking about November 5th) is more focused on announcements about new products, strategies and gives you a better vision of what VMware has to offer with new features, insights, etc.</span>
+<span >Day 1 (Now talking about November 5th) is more focused on announcements about new products, strategies and gives you a better vision of what VMware has to offer with new features, insights, etc.</span>

-<span style="font-family: Nunito; font-size: 16px;"> Here you have the link for the first session:</span>
+<span > Here you have the link for the first session:</span>

   * <span style="font-family: Nunito;"><a href="https://www.youtube.com/watch?v=UHlo7aS_8Mc"><span style="font-size: 16px;">Day 1 General Session (November 5th)</span></a></span>

 # <span style="font-size: 32px;"><strong><span style="font-family: Nunito; ">vBrownbag Tech Talks</span></strong></span>

-<span style="font-family: Nunito; font-size: 16px;">On Day 1 there wasn&#8217;t much to do as we couldn&#8217;t record anything at the vBrownbag stage.</span>
+<span >On Day 1 there wasn&#8217;t much to do as we couldn&#8217;t record anything at the vBrownbag stage.</span>

-<span style="font-family: Nunito; font-size: 16px;">Gregg Robertson (vBrownbag member) likes to make fun of me a bit while I am performing tests on the stage:</span>
+<span >Gregg Robertson (vBrownbag member) likes to make fun of me a bit while I am performing tests on the stage:</span>

 <blockquote class="twitter-tweet" data-width="550" data-dnt="true">
   <p lang="en" dir="ltr">